knative/specs/specs/eventing/control-plane.md

 the Subscription or the Channel), the Subscription MUST only set the `Ready` condition to `true` after the Channel has been configured to send all future events to the Subscription's `spec.subscriber`.
-The Channel MAY send some events to the Subscription before prior to the Subscription's `Ready` condition being set to `true`.
+The Channel MAY send some events to the Subscription prior to the Subscription's `Ready` condition being set to `true`.
 When a Subscription is deleted, the Channel MAY send some additional events to the Subscription's `spec.subscriber` after the deletion.